liyangau/flake-templates/README.md

 # Nix flake templates

-Here are the templates I often employ for my projects.
+Here are the templates I often use for my projects.
 They works perfectly with `nix develop` command and [nix-direnv](https://github.com/nix-community/nix-direnv).

 ## Input URLs